ARTICLE I – Name

 Section 8.
-Allied and Associate membership in the association shall be limited to individuals and is transferable, subject to approval of the Board of Directors.
-A 50/50 membership ratio of planners to suppliers must remain intact.
+Industry Partner membership in the association shall be limited to individuals and is transferable, subject to approval of the Board of Directors.
+The organization’s leadership will strive to maintain a 50/50 membership ratio of Planners to Industry Partners.

 Section 9.
 Termination of Membership:

 (a) Any member may resign from the association by submitting a written resignation to the Executive Director.
 Such a resignation shall be effective as of the date received by the association, unless it specifies another date.